webplatform/docs-wpd/Implementation_Patterns/Templates/index.md

-This page is a specific overview of our primary work-horse templates, and complements the more high-level [[WPD:Implementation_Patterns]] guide.
-It assumes you have read and understood that guide.
+'''This page is a specific overview of our primary work-horse templates, and complements the more high-level [[WPD:Implementation_Patterns]] guide.
+It assumes you have read and understood that guide.'''

 ==General Organization==
 Almost every reference page uses one of ~20 major templates/forms.
 You can view a comprehensive list at [[WPD:New_Page]].